ycas/ycas.github.io/ycas/content/post/YLCPShows.md

 **Online ticket sales are available**

 ShowTix4u.com is hosting a ticket sales site for our programs.
 The site charges a non-refundable fee of about $1.15 per ticket and you are able to reserve a seat in the planetarium.
-Because of the pricing model of ShowTix4u.com, ticket purchases are for either the 2pm, 2:40pm, and 3:20pm group of shows, just the 4pm show, or the 7pm, 7:40pm, and 8:20pm group of shows.
+Because of the pricing model of ShowTix4u.com, ticket purchases are only for the 7pm, 7:40pm, and 8:20pm group of shows.

 Please be curtious and not leave empty seats between groups.
 ![Planetarium Seating](../../img/seating.png "YLC Planetarium seating")